Parliamentary.ai

 Overview

-This bill seeks to expand the authority of the Gangmasters Licensing Authority (GLA) to regulate employment agencies across all sectors of the UK economy, not just agriculture.
-This aims to combat exploitation of workers through improved oversight.
+This bill aims to expand the Gangmasters Licensing Authority's (GLA) power to regulate employment agencies across all sectors of the UK economy.
+Currently, the GLA's authority is limited; this bill seeks to broaden its reach to combat exploitation in various industries.

 Description

-The Gangmasters (Licensing) Act 2004 is amended to grant the GLA new powers.
-Specifically:
+The Gangmasters (Licensing) Act 2004 is amended to give the GLA the power to:

 Government Spending